adlnet/MasterObjectModel/MOM_Spec.md

 <a name="foot-8">[8]</a>:Prior to IEEE Standardization of xAPI, the following requirement existed: _This shall be in the same time zone and format as the rest of the timestamps in this statement_

-Copyright © 2020 IEEE.
-All rights reserved.

-This is an unapproved IEEE Standards Draft, subject to change.
+This is still under develiopment and is subject to change.